Balwinder Sandhu

-Balwinder Singh Sandhu (born 3 August 1956) is an Indian former Test cricketer.
-He represented India in eight Test matches as a medium pace bowler who could swing the ball and was a useful batsman.
+Balwinder Singh Sandhu (born 3 August 1956) is a former Indian international cricketer.
+He represented India in eight Tests and twenty-two One Day International (ODIs) matches as a medium pace bowler who could swing the ball both ways and was a useful lower order batsman.
 Sandhu was a member of the Indian team that won the 1983 Cricket World Cup.

 Career

 A late starter in cricket, Sandhu's break came when he was spotted during a summer coaching camp by the former first class cricketer Yeshwant 'Baba' Sidhaye.
 Next year, he came under the influence of the famous coach Ramakant Achrekar and later the Ranji player Hemu Dalvi.

 Sandhu's chance in first class cricket came in 1980-81 when Karsan Ghavri, the regular opening bowler for Bombay, was away with the national side.
 Sandhu did not play in the first two matches of the season but then he debuted against Gujarat where he claimed nine wickets.
 He was not part of the side to play in the final against Delhi that season, but was included at the last moment when the originally chosen Ravi Kulkarni dropped out.
 In a sensational spell, he reduced Delhi to 18–5 on the first morning and finished with nine wickets in the match.
 His 25 wickets in the season came at an average of 18.72.

 Early in the 1982–83 season, in the Duleep Trophy match for West Zone against South, he took eight wickets and scored 56 while batting at No.11.
 Another five wicket haul in the Irani Trophy put him in the Indian team that toured Pakistan.

 Following a heel bone injury to Madan Lal, Sandhu made his debut in the fourth Test at Hyderabad.
 His first two wickets came off successive balls when he dismissed Mohsin Khan and Haroon Rashid.
 Those were India's only successes for a long time as Javed Miandad and Mudassar Nazar then went about setting a world record partnership.
 Sandhu scored 71 quick runs batting at No.9.